syb7573330/im2avatar/README.md

 <img src='./misc/demo_teaser.png' width=800>

 ## Data
 We provided processed ground truth 3D color and 2D-to-3D appearance flow data.
 The data will be automatically downloaded for the first time running training script.
 Both color data and flow data are stored as 3D volumes, but with different channels (color data has 3 channels and flow data owns 2 channels).
-+ Color data ranges from 0 to 1 to represent normalized colors for occupied surface voxels, and uses -1 for empty voxels.
-+ Flow data ranges from 0 to 1 to represent normalized coordinates in the 2D images for occupied surface voxels, and uses -1 for empty voxels.
+Color data ranges from 0 to 1 to represent normalized colors for occupied surface voxels, and uses -1 for empty voxels.
+Flow data ranges from 0 to 1 to represent normalized coordinates in the 2D images for occupied surface voxels, and uses -1 for empty voxels.
+For each 3D model, 12 images are provided from different viewpoints.
+The data indices used for training, validating and testing can be found in the **data_list** folder.
+Specifically, the processed ShapeNet subdataset can be downloaded from [here](https://www.dropbox.com/s/s03fc1rx4ljkhix/ShapeNetCore_im2avatar.tar.gz), and Colorful Human dataset can be downloaded from [here](https://www.dropbox.com/s/imgiu8xump2zlvm/human_im2avatar.tar.gz).

 <img src='./misc/demo_data.png' width=800>

 ## Requirements
 * [TensorFlow](https://www.tensorflow.org/)

+## ShapeNet Subdataset
-## Train
+### Train
 The model is trained per category, change the category id when working on different categories.

 |    Category   |      Id       |